kartavyaxdd/The-thuner-queen/README.md

 <h1 align="center"><b>❤️ The Thuner Queen⚡</b></h1>
+##NOTE THIS IS A CLONE OF DAISY BOT ALL CREDITS GOES TO THEM AS WELL
 ## Unmaintained.
 The new repo of @TheThunderQueen_RoBot is private.
 (It is no longer based on this source code.
 The completely rewritten bot available now on telegram)